Death of Jeffrey Epstein: Autopsy report and criticism

 According to Baden, the neck wound was in the center of Epstein's neck, not under his mandibles as in a typical hanging.
 Baden said this is more common when a victim is strangled by a wire or cord.
 Baden also said that the wound was much thinner than the strip of bedsheet, and although there was blood on Epstein's neck, it was absent on the bed-sheet ligature.
 In response to Baden's claims, Sampson stood by the conclusion that Epstein's death was suicide.

-In June 2023, the Justice Department Inspector General confirmed that Epstein indeed died by suicide.
-The investigators interviewed dozens of witnesses and combed through 100,000 documents, and did not find anything contradicting the FBI's investigation, which also found the death a suicide.
+In June 2023, the Justice Department Inspector General affirmed that Epstein died by suicide.
+The report stated that investigators interviewed dozens of witnesses and reviewed 100,000 documents, and found nothing contradicting the FBI's investigation, which also ruled the death a suicide.

 Burial

 Following the autopsy, Epstein's body was claimed by an "unidentified associate", later revealed to be his brother, Mark.
 On September 5, the body was buried in an unmarked tomb next to those of his parents at the IJ Morris Star of David mausoleum in Palm Beach, Florida.
 His parents' names were removed from their tombstone to prevent vandalism.